Gradient Starvation: A Learning Proclivity in Neural Networks: Theoretical Results

 In this section, we study the learning dynamics of neural networks trained with cross-entropy loss.
-Particularly, we seek to decompose the learning dynamics along orthogonal directions in the feature space of neural networks.

-Several works have introduced different decompositions of the learning process. \cite{rahaman2019spectral, xu2019frequency, ronen2019convergence, xu2019training} study the learning in the Fourier domain and show that low-frequency functions are learned earlier than high-frequency ones. \cite{saxe2013exact, advani2020high, gidel2019implicit} provide closed-form equations for the dynamics of linear networks in terms of the principal components of the input covariance matrix.
-More recently, with the introduction of neural tangent kernel (NTK) \citep{jacot2018neural, lee2019wide}, a new line of research is to study the convergence properties of gradient descent for general neural networks \citep[e.g.][]{allen2019convergence, mei2019generalization, chizat2018note, du2018gradient, allen2019learning, huang2019dynamics, goldt2019dynamics, zou2020gradient, arora2019exact, vempala2019gradient}.
-Among them, \cite{arora2019fine, yang2019fine, bietti2019inductive} decompose the learning process along the principal components of the NTK and \cite{cao2019towards} show that the corresponding eigenvalue determines the convergence rate along each component.

-Most of the studies mentioned above focus on the particular squared-error loss.
-For a linearized network, the squared-error loss results in linear learning dynamics, which often admit an analytical solution.
-However, the de-facto loss function for many of the practical applications of neural networks is the cross-entropy.
-Using the cross-entropy as the loss function leads to significantly more complicated and non-linear dynamics, even for a linear neural network.

-Here, we focus on studying the cross-entropy loss function in the linearized regime of NTK.
-Using a variational approximation of the loss and in the infinitesimal learning rate limit, we obtain a non-linear gradient flow system describing the learning process.
-We then decompose the learning in the basis of principal components of the NTK and show that their dynamics are coupled in the general form.
-Using tools from perturbation theory, we identify properties of the system in specific cases, that we coin as the ``Gradient Starvation'': An increase in the dominancy (the corresponding singular value) of a leading feature (principal component of the NTK) reduces the learning of other features.
-Finally, we leverage our findings to introduce ``Spectral Decoupling'' and prove that this regularizer decouples the dynamics of each component.
+Particularly, we seek to decompose the learning dynamics along orthogonal directions in the feature space of neural networks, to provide a formal definition of GS, and to derive a simple regularization method to mitigate it.
+For analytical tractability, we make three key assumptions: (1) we study deep networks in the Neural Tangent Kernel (NTK) regime, (2) we treat a binary classification task, (3) we decompose the interaction between two features.
+In Section~\ref{sec:experiments}, we demonstrate our results hold beyond these simplifying assumptions, for a wide range of practical settings.
+All derivation details can be found in SM~\ref{app:b}.